gurudanito001/pardomart-delivery/api-client/docs/CategoryApi.md

 const configuration = new Configuration();
 const apiInstance = new CategoryApi(configuration);

-let id: string; //The ID of the category to update. (default to undefined) let updateCategoryPayload: UpdateCategoryPayload; //
+let updateCategoryPayload: UpdateCategoryPayload; // let id: string; //The ID of the category to update. (default to undefined)

 const { status, data } = await apiInstance.categoryIdPut(
-    id,
+    updateCategoryPayload,
-    updateCategoryPayload
+    id
 );
 ```